nickduran/gonn-models-perspective/README.md

 After 20 epochs, object "choice" is selected based on highest activation stabilization.

-Multilayer Perceptron that Performs Spatial Transformation and Learning (see Section 4.2; Figures 4 and 5 in manuscript)
+Multilayer perceptron that performs spatial transformation and learning (see Section 4.2; Figures 4 and 5 in manuscript)
 -------------

 Overview of process involved in running models: